ott.tools.sinkhorn_divergence.sinkhorn_divergence#

 ) – Positional arguments toprepare_divergences()

-that are specific to each geometry.a (
+that are specific to each geometry.solve_kwargs (

 Mapping